This Feta Sun-Dried Tomato Spread is an amazingly flavorful and easy appetizer worthy of any party or charcuterie board.

 - 4 oz feta cheese (add this last! more on this later!)

 - 1 garlic clove (start with one, even if you're the "double the garlic" type of person.
-Remember, fresh garlic is pretty strong and you're not making a huge amount here)
+Remember, fresh garlic is pretty strong and you're only making a small amount of this spread)

 - 1 tablespoon lemon juice (freshly squeezed is best!)